Third-party reporting of offences

 More information on close passes

-The video below shows how a driver education campaign highlighting the importance of giving cyclists sufficient space when passing.
+The video below shows how a close passes education campaign highlighting the importance of drivers giving cyclists sufficient space when passing.
 You can read more here.